-- If the application cannot be launched from another computer, make sure the required PowerBuilder runtime files, pbshr110.dll and pbdwm110.dll, and the Microsoft runtime files on which they depend, at71.dll, msvcp71.dll, and msvcr71.dll, are available on the other computer and in the application's path. - If the executable file is located on a network path, the .NET Framework must be configured to have Full Trust permissions at runtime.
-See "Security settings" on page 152. - PowerBuilder database interface, such as pbodb110.dll, has been added to the Win32 dynamic library files section of the Library Files tab page and that the required client software is available on the target computer.
+• If the application cannot be launched from another computer, make sure the required PowerBuilder runtime files, pbshr110.dll and pbdwm110.dll, and the Microsoft runtime files on which they depend, at71.dll, msvcp71.dll, and msvcr71.dll, are available on the other computer and in the application's path.

+If the executable file is located on a network path, the .NET Framework must be configured to have Full Trust permissions at runtime.
+See "Full trust requirement" on page 155.

+- If the application cannot connect to a database, make sure that the required PowerBuilder database interface, such as pbodb110.dll, has been added to the Win32 dynamic library files section of the Library Files tab page and that the required client software is available on the target computer.
 If the application uses a configuration file, such as myapp.ini, select it on the Resource Files tab page.
 For ODBC connections, make sure that the DSN file is created on the client. - If no data displays in DataWindow objects, select the PBLs that contain them on the Library Files tab page. - If graphics fail to display, select them on the Resource Files tab page.